In the world of email marketing, special occasions are about: more customer engagement and sales.

 2. Reward your most loyal customers

 Path is celebrating valentine’s day with this promotional sticker pack.
-Clever illustrations and a clear call to action make this enticing.
+Clever illustrations and a beautiful call to action make this enticing.

 3. Send love letter